-□ This facility is required to have a certified operator.
+☐ - This facility is required to have a certified operator.

 As per [10 CSR 20-6.010(8) Terms and Conditions of a Permit], the permittee shall operate and maintain facilities to comply with the Missouri Clean Water Law and applicable permit conditions and regulations.
-Operators or supervisors of operations at regulated wastewater treatment facilities shall be certified in accordance with [10 CSR 20-9.020(2)] and any other applicable state law or regulation.
+Operators at regulated wastewater treatment facilities shall be certified in accordance with [10 CSR 20-9.020(2)] and any other applicable state law or regulation.
 As per [10 CSR 20-9.020(2)(A)], requirements for operation by certified personnel shall apply to all wastewater treatment systems, if applicable, as listed below:

 Owned or operated by or for a

 - Municipalities State agency

 Federal agency Private Sewer Company regulated by the Public Service Commission

 County - Public Water Supply Districts

-- Public Sewer District
+Public Sewer District

-Each of the above entities are only applicable if they have a Population Equivalent greater than two hundred (200) or fifty (50) or more service connections.
+Each of the above entities are only applicable if they have a Population Equivalent greater than two hundred (200).